djpantalone/Basic-Document-Scanner-and-Organizer/README.md

 ## Install Tesseract

 1. Ensure you have Python installed on your system.
-2. Download tesseract exe from https://github.com/UB-Mannheim/tesseract/wiki and run.
+2. Download tesseract.exe from https://github.com/UB-Mannheim/tesseract/wiki and run.
 3. Add a path variable "C:\Program Files\Tesseract-OCR".
 4. Restart Computer.